achinth-b/achinth-b.github.io/content/posts/canada.md

 The Eidgenossenschaft is fragile because it relies entirely on the **competence of the state**.

-When the institutions work—when Medicare is accessible, when the economy grows, when the military is respected—the identity is strong.
+When the institutions work (when Medicare is accessible, when the economy grows, when the military is respected) the identity is strong.
 The "oath" is validated by the benefits of participation.

 But when the institutions fail, the identity dissolves.
 Today, our military is underfunded, our healthcare systems are creaking, and our economic productivity is lagging.
-We accept 18-week wait times for MRIs,[^49] years-long housing waitlists, and procurement failures—outcomes unworthy of a nation that built the Canadarm and gave insulin to the world.
+We accept 18-week wait times for MRIs,[^49] years-long housing waitlists, and procurement failures: outcomes unworthy of a nation that built the Canadarm and gave insulin to the world.

 This is why we feel "unmoored."
 It is not because we have forgotten who we are.
 It is because the **mechanism of our belonging is broken**.
 If being Canadian means participating in world-class institutions, then the decline of those institutions feels like the loss of our soul.